tsmoreau/docs/docs/masternode/taonative.md

-This guide shows how to run a Tao masternode in testnet and mainnet without the need of using Docker and `tmn`.
+This guide shows how to run a Tao masternode in testnet and mainnet without the need of using Docker and `taomn`.

 ## Install Golang